Investing in Canadian Travel Companies

 One of 16 non-real estate investment trusts (REITs) rated a strong buy, outperforming Raymond James and trading above its pre-COVID EV rating of Buy to Hold (ALK, $67.45) – Upgraded from buy to hold with a target price of $75.

-Airline stocks have not been among the most rewarding investments in the US in recent years, but that is a different story for Canadian investors.
-Air Canada’s shares have fallen sharply over the past year, but its market share has fallen 190% over the past five years.
-According to Raymond James Research, travel stocks such as airlines are no exception, with nearly half now below their market capitalization.
+Airline stocks have not been among the most rewarding investments in the US in recent years, but that is different for Canadian investors.
+Air Canada’s shares have fallen sharply over the past year, but its market share has dropped 190% over the past five years.
+According to Raymond James Research, travel stocks such as airlines are no exception, with nearly half below their market capitalization.

 Air Canada’s stock has performed so well in the past year that it is at the top of my list of reopening games.
 Both Air Canada and Goeasy shares performed well during the pandemic.